Skip to main content

 (A) Definitions for this rule:

-(2) "Remedy" means an action, restriction of action, restriction of contact, or other means proposed to the SLTCO that would neutralize a conflict of interest and ensure the conflict shall not adversely influence the activities of the representative on behalf of the office.
+(3) "Remedy" means an action, restriction of action, restriction of contact, or other means proposed to the SLTCO that would neutralize a conflict of interest and ensure the conflict does not adversely influence the activities of the representative on behalf of the office.

-(C) Actions prohibited by someone holding a conflict of interest shall include, but shall not be limited to, actions taken to influence any decision or action of a representative of the office which could be characterized as interference with or reprisals against a representative, or as causing reticence on the part of a representative to pursue vigorously a complaint or concern of a client.
+(C) Actions prohibited by someone holding a remedied conflict of interest include, but are not limited to, actions taken to influence any decision or action of a representative of the office, which could be characterized as interference with or reprisals against a representative or as causing hesitation on the part of a representative to vigorously investigate a consumer's complaint.

-Absent a waiver granted by the SLTCO, no representative of the office shall be permitted to provide core ombudsman services involving a long-term care provider with which the representative was formerly employed, with which the representative was formerly or is currently affiliated or associated, from which an immediate family member receives long-term care services, or that poses any other conflict of interest.
+No representative of the office may provide core ombudsman services involving a long-term care provider with which the representative was formerly employed, with which the representative was formerly or is currently affiliated or associated, from which an immediate family member receives long-term care services, or that poses any other conflict of interest unless the SLTCO grants a waiver.

-(D) The SLTCO, the regional programs, and the sponsoring agencies shall screen potential and existing non-representative employees of the program, potential candidates and existing representatives of the office, individuals involved in designating, hiring, evaluating, or terminating the head of any regional program, and potential and existing policy board members for conflicts of interest.
-The screen shall be applied initially and annually thereafter.
+(D) On initial designation and annually thereafter, the SLTCO, the regional programs, and the sponsoring agencies shall screen potential and existing non-representative employees of the program, potential candidates and existing representatives of the office, individuals involved in designating, hiring, evaluating, or terminating the head of any regional program, and potential and existing governing board members for conflicts of interest.
 When completed, the person who conducted the screen and the person screened shall acknowledge the completion of the screen in writing or electronically.
-The completed screening instrument and a rsum shall be entered into the electronic ombudsman registry and made a record of the program and shall be subject to program review.
+The completed screening instrument and a rsum shall be entered into the ombudsman registry, made a record of the program, and be subject to program review.

-The proposed remedy shall be entered into the electronic ombudsman registry and shall reveal the nature, extent, and potential impact of the conflict of interest, and shall be a remedy that neutralizes the conflict of interest.
+The proposed remedy shall be entered into the ombudsman registry; reveal the nature, extent, and potential impact of the conflict of interest; and neutralize the conflict of interest.
 Current employment with any type of provider is a conflict of interest that cannot be remedied.
 Any remedy granted shall remain in effect for as long as the conflict continues to exist to the same extent as reported and for as long as the remedy continues to work.
-Submission of conflict of interest screens and proposed remedies or waiver requests shall be entered into the electronic ombudsman registry.
+Conflict of interest screens and proposed remedies or waiver requests shall be entered into the ombudsman registry.

 Examples of remedies which may be approved include, but are not limited to, remedies that assure the following: